lucasdeeiroz/positivo-appium-extensions/CONTRIBUTING.md

 - Each keyword must have positive and negative test cases
 - All tests must be written using Robot Framework syntax
+- Unit tests with mocks are welcome when helpful
-- Organize test cases by gesture type or functionality
+- Organize test cases by type or functionality
 - Make sure to run all tests locally with *robot* and confirm they pass

 **Example:**